microsoft/DevSkim/DevSkim-DotNet/Microsoft.DevSkim.VSExtension/Content/readme-gallery.txt

 ﻿# README

 DevSkim is a framework of IDE plugins and Language analyzers that provide inline security analysis in the dev environment as the developer writes code.
-It is designed to work with multiple IDEs (VS, VS Code, Sublime Text, etc.), and has a flexible rule model that supports multiple programming languages.
+It is designed to work with multiple IDEs (VS, VS Code, etc.), and has a flexible rule model that supports multiple programming languages.
 The idea is to give the developer notification as they are introducing a security vulnerability in order to fix the issue at the point of introduction, and to help build awareness for the developer.

 ## PUBLIC PREVIEW